Incremental development is a key Strong Towns principle. This article explains the concept in depth.

 The more regulations and requirements your city has for anyone that wants to develop housing or commercial buildings, the more you will ensure that only those with the deepest pockets can actually do development.
 This article explains why.

-There are 2 simple rules crucial for understanding a Strong Towns approach to neighborhood growth and development.
+There are two simple rules crucial for understanding a Strong Towns approach to neighborhood growth and development.
 Read the article to learn the rules and find out why they matter.

 In this Strong Towns webcast, we feature the stories of incremental developers doing important work in cities across the country, hosted by Incremental Development Alliance leader, Gracen Johnson.